briandelrio/bubo-gmail/README.md

 - API integration for real data fetching
 - Enhanced email analytics
 - A/B testing for email campaigns
-- Integration with CRM systems
+- Integration with CRM systems# bubo-gmail-main